Chapter VI of the United Nations Charter

 Chapter VI of the United Nations Charter deals with peaceful settlement of disputes.
 It requires countries with disputes that could lead to war to first of all try to seek solutions through peaceful methods such as "negotiation, enquiry, mediation, conciliation, arbitration, judicial settlement, resort to regional agencies or arrangements, or other peaceful means of their own choice."
 If these methods of alternative dispute resolution fail, then they must refer it to the UN Security Council.
 Under Article 35, any country is allowed to bring a dispute to the attention of the UN Security Council or the General Assembly.
 This chapter authorizes the Security Council to issue recommendations but does not give it power to make binding resolutions; those provisions are contained in Chapter VII.
 Chapter VI is analogous to Articles 13-15 of the Covenant of the League of Nations which provide for arbitration and for submission of matters to the Council that are not submitted to arbitration.
 United Nations Security Council Resolution 47 and United Nations Security Council Resolution 242 are two examples of Chapter VI resolutions which remain unimplemented.
+United Nations Security Council Resolution 217 is an example of a Chapter VI resolution which was implemented.